andersevenrud/microservice-rnd/README.md

 ## About

-This is a personal research project used for learning more about microservice architectures, structuring and deployment/development on a Kubernetes Cluster as well as Docker Compose.
+This is a personal research project used for learning more about microservice architectures, structuring and good practices related to deployment/development on a Kubernetes Cluster as well as Docker Compose.

 Provides a basic frontend interface and API that interacts with a runner service that spawns processes to demonstrate usage of event streams, etc, along with some administration